rverdile/zest/release/docs/ContainerContainerDistributionResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetRepository

+`func (o *ContainerContainerDistributionResponse) GetRepository() string`

+GetRepository returns the Repository field if non-nil, zero value otherwise.

+### GetRepositoryOk

+`func (o *ContainerContainerDistributionResponse) GetRepositoryOk() (*string, bool)`

+GetRepositoryOk returns a tuple with the Repository field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRepository

+`func (o *ContainerContainerDistributionResponse) SetRepository(v string)`

+SetRepository sets Repository field to given value.

+### HasRepository

+`func (o *ContainerContainerDistributionResponse) HasRepository() bool`

+HasRepository returns a boolean if a field has been set.

+### SetRepositoryNil

+`func (o *ContainerContainerDistributionResponse) SetRepositoryNil(b bool)`

+ SetRepositoryNil sets the value for Repository to be an explicit nil

+### UnsetRepository
+`func (o *ContainerContainerDistributionResponse) UnsetRepository()`

+UnsetRepository ensures that no value is present for Repository, not even an explicit nil
 ### GetName

 `func (o *ContainerContainerDistributionResponse) GetName() string`